 - If you want to view some of the resources that NARIC's own information specialists use to serve patrons, check out Disability Resources from NARIC.

-- If you want to learn about select achievements of NIDRR grantees, you may want to check out NIDRR Research Spotlight.
+- If you want to learn about select achievements of NIDILRR grantees, you may want to check out NIDILRR Research Spotlight.

 - If you want to receive research updates on a particular topic in your email, subscribe to REHABDATA Connection.

-- If you want to receive NIDRR and NARIC-related weekly news and notes in your email, sign up here.
+- If you want to receive NIDILRR and NARIC-related weekly news and notes in your email, sign up here.